Arithmetic unique ergodicity for flat vector bundles

 \end{theo}

-Theorem \ref{C9'} suggests that $\lv u_{p,j}\rv_\mathbb{C}^2d{v}_{\mathscr{M}}$ tends to be equidistributed as long as its corresponding eigenvalue $\lambda_{p,j}$ is large, regardless of $p\in\mathbb{N}$.
-We emphasize that it is this uniformity that makes Theorem \ref{C9'} particularly noteworthy.
-By combining \eqref{a6} and \cite[Remark 4.10]{Ma-Ma}, we can easily obtain a weaker non-uniform version of \eqref{9.}, that is, for any $p\in\mathbb{N}$,
+Theorem \ref{C9'} asserts that $\lv u_{p,j}\rv_\mathbb{C}^2d{v}_{\mathscr{M}}$ tends to be equidistributed as long as its corresponding eigenvalue $\lambda_{p,j}$ is large, regardless of the spin quantum number $p\in\mathbb{N}$.
+We emphasize that it is this uniformity that makes Theorem \ref{C9'} noteworthy, and when we fix a $p\in\mathbb{N}$ in \eqref{9.}, it is equivalent to \eqref{a6}, see \cref{s3.2} for details.